Divorce Law When facing divorce, proceedings are much smoother with the direction from an experienced divorce attorney.

 There are many elements to take into account when filing for divorce.
 How will property be distributed?
 What are the terms for spousal support?
 If children are involved, what will the custody arrangements look like?
 Whenever couples can agree and settle on these and other terms, the divorce is considered uncontested.
 On the other hand, a divorce is deemed contested when couples cannot agree on these terms and enter into a dispute over them.
 In these cases, both parties may have to seek counsel from a lawyer.

 - Uncontested Divorce – Texas courts favor settlements in divorce cases.
 Whenever possible, our divorce attorneys help clients dissolve their marriages without litigation, which keeps them out of the courtroom until the final hearing date.
-One of the many benefits of an uncontested divorce is that it limits the financial and emotional costs of the parties.

 It is important to note that even if a divorce case goes to trial, couples can settle during any point in litigation prior to the judge’s or jury’s final verdict.